hafedh049/C/README.md

 _The `merge` function combines two queues, 'firstQueue' and 'secondQueue,' into a single new queue, 'mergingQueue.'
 It does so by dequeuing items from both input queues and adding them to the merging queue.
 The result is a unified queue containing all elements from both sources._

-# QUEUE
+# ARRAY

-_A queue is a first-in-first-out (FIFO) data structure.
-Elements are added to the end of the queue and removed from the front.
-Queues are often used to implement tasks that must be processed in order, such as printing jobs or tasks in a production line._
+_An array is a data structure that stores a collection of elements of the same type.
+The elements are stored in contiguous memory locations, and each element is identified by a unique index.
+Arrays are one of the most fundamental and widely used data structures in computer programming._